GSP

 lreplace list first last ?element element ...?

-lreplace returns a new list formed by replacing one or more elements of list with the element arguments. first and last are index values specifying the first and last elements of the range to replace.
+lreplace returns a new list formed by replacing zero or more elements of list with the element arguments. first and last are index values specifying the first and last elements of the range to replace.
 The index values first and last are interpreted the same as index values for the command string index, supporting simple index arithmetic and indices relative to the end of the list.
 0 refers to the first element of the list, and end refers to the last element of the list.
-If list is empty, then first and last are ignored.

-If last is less than first, then any specified elements will be inserted into the list at the point specified by first with no elements being deleted.
+If last is less than first, then any specified elements will be inserted into the list before the element specified by first with no elements being deleted.

 Replacing an element of a list with another: